cardano-scaling/website/monthly/2025-09-monthly.md

 Below are the latest updates on our roadmap:

-- **DMQ signature diffusion prototype** [#2402](https://github.com/input-output-hk/mithril/issues/2402).
-We have worked on integrating the Haskell DMQ node with the Mithril nodes and have started testing the end to end communication.
+- **DMQ signature diffusion prototype** ([#2402](https://github.com/input-output-hk/mithril/issues/2402)).
+We integrated the Haskell DMQ node with the Mithril nodes and started testing end-to-end communication
 - **Support multiple proof systems in STM** ([#2550](https://github.com/input-output-hk/mithril/issues/2550)).
 We added support for multiple proof systems in the STM library
 - **Cardano and Mithril Docker image — proof of concept** ([#2541](https://github.com/input-output-hk/mithril/issues/2541)).
 We created a **prototype** Docker image that bundles Cardano and Mithril nodes.